 Use 1Password to share information with your family or team.
 It isn’t safe to send passwords or other sensitive information over text messages or email.
 Storing that information in a 1Password vault you share with your family members or teammates, on the other hand, offers a secure way to keep everyone in sync.

 Ask for help with account recovery.
-Family organizers and team administrators can help you regain access to your 1Password account if you forget your Master Password or lose your Secret Key.
+Family organizers and team administrators can help you regain access to your 1Password account if you forget your account password or lose your Secret Key.
 Designating someone you trust as a family organizer or team administrator is the best way to make sure you’ll always have access to your 1Password account.